 What do the words ‘don pedro’ evoke for you?
 Maybe you feel the need to correct the spelling to ‘dom’, or you’re pondering when you last had one, but chances are you’re thinking fondly – and with nostalgia – of this truly South African drink.
-Linda Scarborough sets out to discover more about its origin and legacy.
+We set out to discover more about its origin and legacy.

 #myfavourite #donpedro #khaluha A photo posted by Storm Wragg (@stormers17) on